algolia/vue-instantsearch/docs/src/components/highlight.md

 Displays highlighted attributes of your search results.

-This component leverages the [highlighting feature of Algolia](https://www.algolia.com/doc/faq/searching/what-is-the-highlighting/#faq-section) but adds some sugar on top of it to prevent XSS attacks.
+This component leverages the [highlighting feature of Algolia](https://www.algolia.com/doc/faq/searching/what-is-the-highlighting/#faq-section).

 ## Usage